Maji Maji Rebellion: Uprising

-German forces deliberately inflicted the Great Hunger as part of their genocidal suppression of the rebels.
+The German scorched earth policy deliberately caused famine among the population.
 Von Götzen was willing to pardon the common soldiers who gave up their weapons, leaders and traditional healers.
 However, he also needed to flush out the remaining rebels and so chose famine.
 In 1905, one of the leaders of German troops in the colony, Captain Wangenheim, wrote to von Götzen, "Only hunger and want can bring about a final submission.
 Military actions alone will remain more or less a drop in the ocean."
+Germany's tactics have been described as genocidal by scholars such as A. Dirk Moses and Klaus Bachmann.

 Not until August 1907 were the last embers of rebellion extinguished.
-In its wake, the rebellion had left 15 Germans and 389 askaris and tens or even hundreds of thousands of insurgents and local civilians dead.
+In its wake, the rebellion had left 15 Germans, 73 askaris, 316 ruga ruga, and tens or even hundreds of thousands of insurgents and local civilians dead.

 Aftermath and interpretation

 The Abushiri revolt of 1888–1889 and the Wahehe Rebellion of 1891–1898 are viewed by historians as precursors of the Maji Maji uprising.
 The suppression of the Maji Maji people changed the history of southern Tanzania.
 Tens, perhaps hundreds, of thousands of people died or were displaced from their homes.
-In the wake of the war, the imperial government instituted administrative reforms, and by the outbreak of the First World War, Tanganyika could be said to be among the better-administered European colonies in Africa.
+In the wake of the war, the imperial government instituted administrative reforms under the governorship of Albrecht von Rechenberg.
 The rebellion became a focal point in the history of the region.
 Journalist John Gunther noted in 1953 that "even today the Southern Province of Tanganyika, the 'Cinderella Province,' has not fully recovered from the German terror half a century ago.
 The economy of the region has never been successfully rebuilt."
 Later Tanzanian nationalists used it as an example of the first stirrings of Tanzanian nationalism, a unifying experience that brought together all the different peoples of Tanzania under one leader, in an attempt to establish a nation free from foreign domination.

 Later historians have challenged that view and claimed that the rebellion cannot be seen as a unified movement but rather a series of revolts conducted for a wide range of reasons, including religion.
-The Muslim Ngoni chiefs were offered Christian baptism before execution.
+The Ngoni chiefs were offered Christian baptism before execution.
 Many people in the area itself saw the revolt as one part of a longer series of wars continuing since long before the arrival of Germans in the region.
 They cite the alliance of some groups with the Germans to further their own agendas.

+The role of Islam in the rebellion is a matter for debate.
+In a recent review of the evidence, Jörg Haustein concludes that the contention that Islam was a factor "is not warranted by historical sources and established scholarship about the Maji Maji War."

+John Iliffe interprets the rebellion as a "mass movement [which] originated in peasant grievances, was then sanctified and extended by prophetic religion, and finally crumbled as crisis compelled reliance on fundamental loyalties to kin and tribe".
+Patrick Redmond describes the rebellion as "Tanzania's most spectacular manifestation of the rejection of colonial rule" but which had only a "slight chance of success".